-The era of fossil fuels is coming to an end.
+The age of fossil fuels is coming to an end.
 Today, even the major oil companies are now forecasting that peak oil production is behind us, and that we are at the beginning of a long but inexorable decline.
 With the global drive towards reducing pollution, countries are striving to lower their emissions of greenhouse gases.
 The most harmful, carbon dioxide, comes mainly from the burning of these non-renewable fuels.

 Potatoes that provide light

-Besides being a staple food for millions of people, potatoes have another quality: they can serve as a battery in places with difficult access to electricity.
-The potato battery is a classic experiment popular in schools, but Israeli researcher Haim Rabinowitch and his team were surprised at the beginning of their experiments.
+Besides being a staple food for millions of people, potatoes have another quality: they can serve as batteries in locations with limited access to electricity.
+The potato battery is a classic experiment popular in schools, but Israeli researcher Haim D. Rabinowitch wanted to turn a curiosity into a potential practical solution.

-“At first, we mistakenly thought that the potato is the actual source of energy and that by attaching electrodes we shall actually benefit from the high energy stored in this organ.
+“At first, we mistakenly thought that the potato is the actual source of energy, and that by attaching electrodes we would actually benefit from the high energy stored in it.
 This, however, is not the case,” Rabinowitch, professor emeritus in the Faculty of Agriculture, Food and Environment at the Hebrew University of Jerusalem, told OpenMind.

-Among the advantages of the tuber, Rabinowitch stresses the fact that it is grown in 120 countries and has a low cost.
-“The potato or other similarly treated plant tissues could provide an immediate, environmental friendly, and inexpensive solution to many of the low power energy needs in areas of the world lacking access to electrical infrastructure,” claim the authors of the research.
+Among the advantages of the tuber, Rabinowitch points out that it is grown in 120 countries and has a low cost.
+“The potato or other similarly treated plant tissues could provide an immediate, environmental friendly, and inexpensive solution to many of the low power energy needs in areas of the world lacking access to electrical infrastructure,” say the authors of the research.
 While the project has offered no new breakthroughs, it has certainly opened up an avenue that could be further exploited in the future.

 The power of evaporation

-Approximately 50% of the solar energy absorbed by the Earth’s surface stimulates evaporation, a natural process that affects ecosystems, water resources and climate.
-Scientists have spent years studying how to convert this energy into a useful energy resource.
+Approximately 50% of the solar energy absorbed at the Earth’s surface drives evaporation, a natural process that affects ecosystems, water resources and the climate.
+Scientists have spent years studying how to convert this energy into a useful resource.

-In a study published in the journal Nature Communications, a team of researchers from the United States asserts that the natural evaporation of open water surfaces could provide energy densities comparable to current wind and solar technologies.
+According to a team of researchers at Columbia University, natural evaporation from open water surfaces could provide energy densities comparable to current wind and solar technologies.
 “We estimate up to 325 GW of power is potentially available in the United States,” the authors calculate, equivalent to nearly 70% of the country’s electrical energy generation rate in 2015.

-In the model they have designed, scientists envisage a motor placed on the surface of the water that would take advantage of the energy from evaporation through a cycle of stages, absorbing the vapour and releasing the water.
-Unlike wind or solar energy, researchers posit that the power of evaporation be stored so that it can be used at times of high demand.
+The model they have designed envisages a motor placed on the surface of the water that would harness the energy of evaporation through a cycle of stages, absorbing the vapour and releasing the water.
+Unlike wind or solar power, the researchers propose that the power generated from evaporation be stored so that it can be used at times of high demand.
 Projects are currently underway to couple evaporation with the use of fluid nanocapillaries to generate electricity, which can harness waste heat from multiple sources to produce energy in a self-sufficient and maintenance-free way.

 Used cooking oil is deposited in collection depots for recycling.
-Among its applications, the lubricant can be used to make biodiesel, which can replace petroleum derivatives, polluting much less and without the drawbacks of biodiesel obtained from crops that occupy large areas of land.
+Among its applications, the lubricant can be used to make biodiesel.
+This biofuel can replace petroleum derivatives, polluting much less and without the drawbacks of biodiesel obtained from crops that occupy large areas of land.

-The difficult thing is to obtain a pure fluid that complies with the EU regulations.
-Scientists at the Complutense University of Madrid have calculated what the threshold purity limit is: the acidity of the frying oil should not exceed 2%.
-The scientists have found that the more times the oil is used to cook, the worse its quality, which influences the purity of the biofuel.
+The difficult part is to obtain a pure fluid that complies with EU regulations.
+Scientists at the Complutense University of Madrid have calculated the purity threshold limit: the acidity of frying oil must not exceed 2%.
+The scientists found that the more times cooking oil is used, the worse its quality, which influences the purity of the biofuel.

 Agricultural waste and organic waste in general, such as food waste, are also a usable source of feedstock for energy production.
 Spanish and Argentinean researchers used discarded carrots, which did not meet the standards for sale, to generate bioethanol, a biofuel obtained from the fermentation of sugars.
-In the preparation of the wort, the carrot is chopped and subjected to an enzymatic hydrolysis process.
-Next, the alcoholic fermentation takes place, in which the yeasts transform the sugar of the wort into ethanol and carbon dioxide.
+In the preparation of the wort, the carrot is chopped up and undergoes a process of enzymatic hydrolysis.
+This is followed by ethyl fermentation, in which yeast transforms the sugar in the wort into ethanol and carbon dioxide.
 The last step is to purify the ethanol by distillation.

-The process of reuse envisages that the resulting pulp will serve as food for animals, the carotenes will have value for the pharmaceutical and food industry, and the fibres will be used for human consumption.
+This process of reuse envisages that the resulting pulp could be used as animal feed, the carotenes would have value for the pharmaceutical and food industries, and the fibres could be used for human consumption.

 The power of tears

 Tears could bring us more joy than sorrow.
 A team of researchers led by the University of Limerick (Ireland) has studied their potential to generate electricity.
-The key is to apply pressure on a protein, lysozyme, which is found in tears and also in egg whites, saliva or milk from mammals.
+The key is to apply pressure to an enzyme, lysozyme, which is found in tears as well as in egg whites, saliva and mammalian milk.

-The ability to generate electricity through pressure is not new.
-It is called direct piezoelectricity and materials such as quartz have it, which can convert mechanical energy into electrical and vice versa.
-In fact, these materials are already used in mobile telephony, ocean sonars and ultrasound images.
+The ability to generate electricity by pressure is not new.
+It is known as direct piezoelectricity and is a property of materials such as quartz, which can convert mechanical energy into electrical energy and vice versa.
+In fact, such materials are already used in mobile telephony, ocean sonar and ultrasound imaging.